openregister/registers-rfcs/content/metadata-log/index.md

 Essentially this means that either we provide a way to know if the schema is the latest version, or we make it a requirement to always fetch a new version.

-The issue arises when a new record is validated against an old schema if and only if the new record has fields informed that were defined in newer versions of the schema.
+One potential issue arises when a new record is validated against an old schema.
+This happens if (and only if) the new record has fields which were defined in newer versions of the schema.

 #### As a user I want to get a schema version